-When your sales and marketing teams are aligned, they can work together to improve your company’s profitability.
+It couldn’t be more clear: when sales and marketing teams are aligned, businesses grow.
 However, 1 in 10 sales professionals feel that marketing doesn’t support the sales function in their business at all.

 In this article we’re going to take a look at 10 must-use strategies that can help to align your sales and marketing teams.